Photo courtesy of Martin Riese

-In the coming weeks, on his website, Riese will begin selling “Martin 101” boxes, which will have a curated selection of waters from around the world and can be shipped to homes across the country.
+In the coming months, on his website, Riese plans to begin selling “Martin 101” boxes, which will have a curated selection of waters from around the world and can be shipped to homes across the country.
 (All water should be room temperature and preferably poured into glass, and not plastic.)
-Riese will also open up bookings for virtual water tastings, so that interested parties can question him directly when comparing and contrasting.
+Riese will also open up bookings for virtual water tastings, so that interested parties can question him directly when comparing and contrasting the selections.
 It is his hope that the tastings will spark interest and conversation.

 A few days after I first speak with Riese, I collect a number of different waters with various TDS levels to taste with my family members.
 I share nothing with them ahead of time.
 Predictably, opinions vary: My mother, who lived in Germany for 17 years and who is accustomed to harsher mineral waters, notes the size and taste of the bubbles in Roi.
 My nine-year-old niece says confidently that FIJI Water has an “earth flavor.”
 My sister, who remembers childhood trips from our home in Germany to the Czech spa town of Mariánské Lázně, praises the Queen’s water as effervescent, with “gentle” bubbles on the back of the tongue.
 My six-year-old nephew, after sampling water from Australia with a TDS of 1,300, squints at me.
 “I’m used to swallowing pool water, and that’s what it tastes like,” he says.
 When I share this anecdote with Riese by email, he replies, as ever, with enthusiasm.

 Article continues below advertisement